opringle/cayman-blog/_posts/2018-02-06-CNNLSTM_entity_recognition.md

 We will use MXNet to train a neural network with convolutional and recurrent components.
 The result is a model that predicts the entity tag for all tokens in an input sentence.
 This implementation includes a custom data iterator, custom evaluation metrics and bucketing to efficiently train on variable input sequence lengths.

-The model achieves 90 F1 points on an 80/20 split of the [kaggle named entity recognition dataset](https://www.kaggle.com/abhinavwalia95/entity-annotated-corpus), which is really quite good.
+The model achieves 86.5 F1 points on an 80/20 split of the [kaggle named entity recognition dataset](https://www.kaggle.com/abhinavwalia95/entity-annotated-corpus), which is really quite good.
 More on metrics later.

-Note: There is a lot of code here!
-I understand that makes this post hard to read, however, my hope is that this can prove a useful resource to dive in and out of.

 ### Input Data